WikiLeaks exposes alleged CIA hacking program

 Bypassing encryption

-The archive shows the CIA exploiting weaknesses it discovers in hardware and software systems, including those made by US companies — without letting anyone know about the flaws in question.
+The archive shows the CIA exploiting weaknesses it discovers in hardware and software systems, including those made by US—without letting anyone know about the flaws in question.

 The agency has also examined hacking into the electronic control systems on cars and trucks, potentially enabling it to control them remotely.